JessUVR/AR-Shop-Items/README.md

 Due to the way businesses display their articles (2D format) many details are lost.

 <h2>The Challenge</h2>
-Combine a non-invasive 2D and connect it to 3D models in an AR Environment.
+Combine a non-invasive 2D UI and connect it to 3D models in an AR Environment.

 <h2>The Solution</h2>